 I find the spaces we inhabit are as much a part of us as we are of them.
 We build houses to live in, yes, but they also live in us.
 It makes sense to me that as life evolves, so too does the home.
 A bedroom gets re-modeled with a new idea.
 A window may either be open or closed, or slightly blinded so as to allow the right amount of light in.
 Of course, when one decides to rest, they may desire very little light.

 Before I close my eyes at night I press a button that communicates, through a system wires and circuitry, with a brain; it tells the brain to make it either more or less hot.
 This air conditioning – this life-force, spirit, pneuma – is the wind of my soul; it hums an om at low frequency; it circulates through hallways to connect rooms of diverse function.

 Outside, I subsist on transience.
 My material is the live-in world.
-Furniture marred with someone else’s history now collects my own.
+Furniture marred with the scars of someone else’s history now hold my own.
 I’m continually brought to this realization: though within my influence home is far from my control.
 And I can accept this.
-Still, I wish to grasp what the future of this space is and how it will reflect the person inside.
+Still, I wish to grasp what is the what is the future of this space is and how it will reflect the person inside.